Are you seeking a fitness copywriter to write your website, blog or other marketing materials? Get a no-obligation price quote on your project.

-A sports and fitness copywriter who understands the challenge you’re up against can create marketing copy that delivers your message with the same enthusiasm you show your clients.
+A sports and fitness copywriter who understands the challenge you’re up against can create marketing copy that delivers your message with the same energy and enthusiasm you show your clients.

 While you may get plenty of referrals from existing clients, to build and sustain a successful health and fitness business, you need to do marketing.
 Word-of-mouth advertising just isn’t enough.

 According to the Total Coaching blog, “Personal training is a business.
 As trainers, we know it is about more than just coming up with kick-butt workouts and being a good motivator.
 Trainers have to market and sell themselves, something many people are not comfortable with!”

 Fortunately, that doesn’t mean you need to do some sleazy pandering for clients.
 Nobody likes that.
 But you do have to let people know your business exists and the many benefits they’ll realize — lose weight, get healthy, look fit — from working with you.

 To build and sustain a fitness-related business, you’ll need to do some marketing.
 First, you need a website.
 That’s where you’ll build your brand, promote your services and potentially market any products you endorse.